 For clarification purposes, it is stated for the record that physical attendance data include the shares owned by shareholder individuals that are physically present at the General Shareholders' Meeting.
 In addition, proxy attendance data include the shares owned by shareholder individuals that are represented by proxies at the General Shareholders' Meeting and the shares owned by shareholder legal entities making up, to a large extent, most of share capital.
-Furthermore, it is stated for the record that the information on the percentage of remote voting ("other") refers to those votes received by regular mail, which at the 2022 General Shareholders' Meeting accounted for 0.00005% of the voting rights.
+Furthermore, it is stated for the record that the information on the percentage of remote voting ("other") refers to those votes received by regular mail.

 B.5 State whether at the general meetings held throughout the year there were any items on the agenda that, for any reason, were not approved by the shareholders.

-Yes □ No 🖂 Agenda items not approved % votes against ()
+$\mathbf{Yes}\; \Box$ No 🗵 Agenda items not approved % votes against ()